Game Preview: Pacers at Heat | Indiana Pacers

 Projected Starters

-Heat: PG - Goran Dragic, SG - Dion Waiters, SF - Josh Richardson, PF - Justise Winslow, C - Hassan Whiteside
+Trail Blazers: PG - Goran Dragic, SG - Dion Waiters, SF - Josh Richardson, PF - Kelly Olynyk, C - Bam Adebayo

 Injury Report

-Heat: Rodney McGruder - out (left tibia surgery), Okaro White - out (left foot surgery)
+Heat: Hassan Whiteside - out (left knee contusion), Rodney McGruder - out (left tibia surgery)

 Last Meeting